Criminology and Transitional Justice. Analyzing Nazi Germany

 yes (that means that the number of participants is limited and that you might not get a place in this course)

-It will not be possible to sign up for this course via Campus Management.
+It will not be possible for the students themselves to sign up for this course via Campus Management.

-Please write an e-mail to the course instructor, Dr. Valeria Vegh Weis firstname.lastname@example.org, before the first lecture.The Examination Office is going to enroll you on Campus Management, once you have been admitted by the course instructor.
+In order to ask the course instructor for admission, please complete the form on page 1 of the course outline and choose the topic you wish to work on before October 30th, 2022.
+Should you have questions on this Excel file, please contact the course instructor, Dr. Valeria Vegh Weis email@example.comThe Examination Office is going to enroll you on Campus Management, once you have been admitted by the course instructor.

 De-Registration from this Course